AgileCyberSolutions/translate-html/README.md

         source my-project-env/bin/activate

-    2. Clone the package and placed the files in the folder(my-project-env)
+    2. Clone the package and place the files in the folder(my-project-env)

     3. Run the below command from the project's root directory((my-project-env))